Amazon shareholders join the chorus of critics worried about facial recognition technology

 “It sends the signal that even Amazon’s own shareholders are wary of the company’s behavior, which may, in turn, impact public pressure for elected officials to create legislation regulating police use of face recognition technology,” Jameson Spivack, a researcher at the Center on Privacy and Technology at Georgetown, wrote in an email to Mother Jones.
 “Already we are seeing state and local lawmakers considering bills to regulate and even prohibit this use of the technology.”

-Last week San Francisco placed a ban on government use of facial recognition technology, and similar initiatives are being considered in Oakland and Sommerville, Massachusetts.
+Last week, San Francisco placed a ban on government use of facial recognition technology, and similar initiatives are being considered in Oakland, California, and Somerville, Massachusetts.
 A number of states have also considered regulating the technology in the past year, including Washington, though that measure fell apart.
-Wednesday will also mark the first U.S. House Oversight Committee hearing on the use of face recognition by government and commercial agencies and the need for oversight of how the technology is used on civilians.
+Wednesday will also mark the first House Oversight Committee hearing on the use of facial recognition by government and commercial agencies and the need for oversight of the technology’s use on civilians.